 TLC received a $25,000 grant for the 2016-2017 fiscal year from the Runzheimer Foundation.
 This grant will be used for client support and case management.
 Their continued support is greatly appreciated.

 TLC is appreciates the support from Kwik Trip.
 They were awarded a $1000 grant to help towards the 2017 transportation program.
 This will allow case mangers to continue to take clients to appointments, work, school, and meetings.
 All things necessary to help them become self-sufficient.

 TLC is fortunate to have receive United Way funding for the 2017-2018 fiscal year.
 This allows TLC to continue its work with the homeless families of Western Racine County and assist in making the program more efficient and effective for those served.

 COLD HANDS WARM HEART

 Life teen held its annual Cold Hands Warm Heart event in October.
 This annual event is where area teenagers camp outside overnight in boxes to simulate a homeless experience.
-The group brought in its largest tally to date, raising $27,827 this year.
-83 participants and over 35 volunteers were able to meet staff and clients of TLC and hear their personal stories of living and working at the shelter.
+The group brought raised $19500 for TLC and heard personal stories of those living and working at the shelter.
 What a great experience for all!

-Lastly, we appreciate Jim and Kathy Martin choosing TLC to receive these donations.
+Lastly, we appreciate Ellie Schultz for choosing TLC to receive these donations.
 We love to see the students learning about helping those in need while growing in their faith.